+Summarizing the results, prediction (i_a) from Table 1 is fulfilled for growth (P. acuta competitors decrease growth in A. marmorata more than A. marmorata competitors, and the reverse is not true).
+For survival the prediction is not fulfilled: P. acuta seems insensitive to the identity of competitors, while naïve A. marmorata survive better with P. acuta than with an equal number of congeners.
+Prediction (i_b) is fulfilled, with a much higher recruitment of P. acuta in mixed cultures.
+Prediction (ii) is fulfilled for both survival (experienced A marmorata tolerate interspecific competition less well than naïve ones) and growth before age 2 weeks (idem); the tendency is similar but nonsignificant for size at 5 weeks.
+Regarding prediction (iii), the alternative (a) is fulfilled for growth (though not for survival) in both species, while none of the results are consistent with alternative (b).

 Discussion

-We studied competitive interactions between the freshwater snails A. marmorata and P. acuta under laboratory conditions, and adressed three questions (exposed in Table 1): (i) Is there a competitive asymmetry between the two species, and more specifically is the introduced species competitively dominant on the resident? (ii) Does the resident species manage to resist competition, or does it avoid it through trait variation? (iii) Is there a population-specific component of coevolution between the two species within each site, so that sympatric populations of both snails would tolerate each other better or worse than allopatric ones?
+We studied competitive interactions between the freshwater snails A. marmorata and P. acuta under laboratory conditions, and addressed three questions: (i) Is there a competitive asymmetry between the two species, and more specifically is the introduced species (P. acuta) competitively dominant over the resident (A. marmorata)? (ii) Does the resident species evolve to better resist competition, or rather to avoid it? (iii) Is there a population-specific component of coevolution between the two species at each site, such that sympatric populations of both species would tolerate each other better or worse than allopatric ones?
+We will address these three questions in turn.

 Asymmetrical competition, life-history syndromes and invasion